buffer

 Discovering BUFFER

-While visiting the bathroom Anuja sees a poster on the wall.
+While visiting the bathroom Anna sees a poster on the wall.
 She decides to scan the QR code and an App Clip guiding her towards BUFFER opens.
-While exploring the page she gets to read about what the platform can support with and decides to move on and download the full app.
+While exploring the page she gets to read about how the platform can support her and decides to move on and download the full app.

 Searching for advice

-While at home Anuja picks up her phone to open BUFFER.
-She is guided through some questions on why she is visiting the platform today and answers that she wants advice regarding the unwanted nudes she has been receiving.
+While at home Anna picks up her phone to open BUFFER.
+She is guided through some questions on why she is visiting the platform today and answers that she wants advice regarding the unwanted nudes she has recieved.

 Getting informed